socameron/mcgill_data_storage/README.md

 In my Rprojects folder, I often have 3 folders:

-(1) Rscripts   - for storing R scripts
+1. Rscripts   - for storing R script
-(2) Rdata      - for storing raw data
+2. Rdata      - for storing raw data
-(3) Routput    - for storing analysis outputs
+3. Routput    - for storing analysis outputs

 Within each folder, I often name files with the naming convention of '01_filename' so I can keep track of the file purpose and number.
 This makes archiving analyses during publication MUCH easier.